phayes/sagent/README.md

 Best is to put it in your bash profile so that an agent will always be ready to go when you need it `echo 'export SSH_AUTH_SOCK="$(sagent)"' > ~/.bashrc`

+Once sagent has been called, you can then use
+`ssh -A remote-server.com` to forward your ssh keys